Ed-Fi-Exchange-OSS/Family-Engagement-Portal/Readme.md

 Before you begin make sure you have gone through all the Prerequisites listed above.

-To run the Parent Portal we still need to execute some application specific scripts.
+To run the Family Engagement Portal we still need to execute some application specific scripts.